ePages-de/epages-devportal/_posts/2018/2018-07-19-rocking-the-stage-with-a-localization-tool.md

 Long story short, these are the most important Q&As we tackled:

 **Q**: Do we provide our developers with final UI texts before or after they develop a feature?
 **A**: First, the developers have to create the keys while they are coding, but without any final texts.
 Afterwards, these keys will be automatically uploaded to PhraseApp (keyword: Git Synchronization).
 The final UI texts will only be delivered by our UI writers at this point in time.
-In this way, we can make use of all the features PhraseApp offers.
+Thus, we can make use of all the features PhraseApp offers.

 **Q**: How often do we create UI texts?
 **A**: Twice a week.

 **Q**: How many translation keys do we want to collect until we finally create an order for the translation agency?
 **A**: No minimum number of keys required.
-If necessary,  we create an order after each wording session.
+If necessary,  we create an order after each UI text session.

 With this (and some further minor changes), we reduced the localization and translation schedule from 3 weeks to a maximum of 1 week.
 Great!

-### Translation agencies and localization tools...
+## Translation agencies and localization tools...

 We thought that our translation agency would jump for joy when we tell them about the new localiztion tool.
 Finally, we would be able to provide really great context for all our translation keys with the In-Context Editor.